pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "As you witness the fruits of your labor, your self-worth and self-confidence improve, and these traits will color your work and interpersonal relationships long past your competitive days."
 --Arnold Schwarzenegger, Foreward to *The New Encyclopedia of Modern Bodybuilding*

+"You'll find, as I did, that building muscle builds you up in every part of your life.
+What you learn here will affect everything else that you do in your life.
+As you witness the fruits of your labor, your self-worth and self-confidence improve, and these traits will color your work and interpersonal relationships long past your competitive days."
+--Arnold Schwarzenegger

 "I know I can succeed in anything I choose, and I know this because I understand what it takes to sacrifice, struggle, persist, and eventually overcome and obstacle."
+--Arnold Schwarzenegger

+"It all comes back to discipline.
+If you make a commitment to better your physical health, you'll find the same self-discipline, focus, and drive for success carries through into the rest of your life's activities."
+--Arnold Schwarzenegger

+"Though I'm known mainly as a bodybuilder-turned-actor and businessman [and politician], on various occasions I've been able to take on another role, one that brings me the greatest amount of personal pride, and that's the role of teacher."
+--Arnold Schwarzenegger

+"[S]tart by having a clear vision of your ultimate physique, then follow it up with a plan on how you'll create it.
+Nothing happens by accident."
+--Arnold Schwarzenegger

+"On of life's curious ironies is that individuals who are overweight also have a tendency to be tired, while those who expend a lot of energy exercising seem to have more."
+--Arnold Schwarzenegger [Similar: "The gluttony and the sloth are the *result* of the biochemistry, not the cause." --Dr. Lustig]

+"If it suits you, think of me as your private personal trainer.
+&emsp;&emsp;&emsp;*Here's what you must do for me.* It's pretty simple, really, but I didn't say easy--after all, as I said, the slogan "No pain, no gain" originated in bodybuilding circles.
+It's what sets those who succeed apart from those who don't: You must have a sincere and burning desire to achieve what you dream, dedicate yourself to making progress, and take control of your circumstances to change your body. ...
+Understand that bodybuilding isn't an overnight process, but rather a lifelong one.
+Personal factors like your attitude, commitment, and desire to improve your appearance play an important role in your ultimate success.
+Endeavor to learn all you can, train smart, listen to your body, and combine it with a good diet. ...
+&emsp;&emsp;&emsp;If you're with me so far, you're miles ahead of everybody else and are destined for greatness.
+&emsp;&emsp;&emsp; I've tried to make this book as honest, accurate, and practical as possible.
+Study it ...
+You hold the answers right here in your hands."
 --Arnold Schwarzenegger

 "As you grow older, you'll find the only things you regret are the things you didn't do."